 - To the egg, add 2/3 cup of milk

-- In a separate bowl, sift together your 3/4 tsp baking powder, 1/4 tsp salt, 1 1/3 cup flour, and 2 tblspns sugar
+- In a separate medium bowl or large bowl, sift together your 3/4 tsp baking powder, 1/4 tsp salt, 1 1/3 cup flour, and 2 tbsp. sugar

-- Slowly pour the dry ingredients in with the egg and milk mixture while mixing.
+- Slowly pour the dry ingredients in with the milk and egg mixture wet ingredients while mixing.
 Your batter will become a slightly thin-looking consistency, if you have thin batter you’re doing it right

-- Put this batter into a piping bag (plastic bag with the corner cut off) or pour it into a candy funnel
+- Pour batter (about a cup of batter) into a piping bag (plastic bag with the corner cut off) or pour it into a candy funnel

-- When the oil is nice and hot, you will swirl your batter in a circular motion or spiral motion into the hot cooking oil using a pastry bag, funnel (hence the name), plastic squeeze bottle, or a funnel cake stand that looks like a funnel pitcher
+- When the temperature of the oil is nice and hot, you will swirl your batter in a circular motion or spiral motion into the hot cooking oil using a pastry bag, funnel (hence the name), plastic squeeze bottle, or a funnel cake stand that looks like a funnel pitcher

 - Initially, the batter will sink but will quickly float back to the top

 - Let it start the browning process before you flip it over.

 - You only want a light brown not quite a golden brown because all things fried in oil continue to cook once they are out of the oil.

 - This means it will continue to brown when you put it on the napkin and drain the excess oil

 - Dust with powdered sugar or top with your favorite toppings (like maple syrup)